artur-pusztai/sw-dist-kata/README.md

 - All `registrations` have an `installedVersion`
 - All `registrations` have a `hostGuid` - the unique identifier of the host where the app is installed.
 - All `registrations` have a `lastUpdate` - the date when the registration was last updated.
+- All `registrations` have a `order` field - the sales order which maps back to the sales system.

 This is the API for the customer: